 17. Don’t Isolate Yourself

-When your loved one has BPD, becoming overly entangled within their needs and wants is often unavoidable.
+When your loved one has BPD, becoming overly entangled in their needs and wants is often unavoidable.
 You may start to isolate socially and withdraw from other relationships in your life.
 As such, it’s important that you connect with friends and family who can lift your spirits and offer unconditional support.
 It’s just as crucial that you engage in enjoyable and enriching social activities outside of the BPD relationship.
-Having this support can help you feel cared for and less alone while also providing you with reality checks when necessary.2
+Having this support can help you feel cared for and less alone, while also providing you with reality checks when necessary.2

 18. Take Care of Your Physical & Mental Health